Boston University College of Health and Rehabilitation Sciences: Clinical Education Centers

 As of 2005, it was designated as the World Health Organization Collaborating Center in Psychiatric Rehabilitation.

 Research

 From studying effective rehabilitation for people with Parkinson’s disease to understanding why skeletal muscle atrophy occurs, BU Sargent College faculty are active researchers as well as instructors.
-The college secured more than $14 million in the most recent fiscal year for its research projects from organizations such as the National Institutes of Health, the National Science Foundation, and the US Department of Education.
+The college secured more than $17.7 million in sponsored research funding in the most recent fiscal year for its research projects from organizations such as the National Institutes of Health, the National Science Foundation, and the US Department of Education.